MHickey2/EssenChelle-Oils/README.md

 <br/>

-### 14. Checkout Success Page     <a name="checkoutsuccesspage"></a>
+### 17. Checkout Success Page     <a name="checkoutsuccesspage"></a>
 The Page is shown to the user when their order has been processed.
-It contains a Thank you message and includes the order information, order details, delivery details and billing information,  and a link to the new arrival products on the site.
-There is also a success message displayed advising the user that their order has been processed successfully and a confirmation email will be sent to them.
+It contains a Thank you message and includes the order information, order details, delivery details and billing information, and a link to the new arrival page on the site.
+There is also a success message displayed(toast) advising the user that their order has been processed successfully and a confirmation email will be sent to them.

 <br>